How to Help You Sales Team Meet Their Sales Quota Every Single Time

 Don’t Let Prospects Go MIA

 Many deals are lost because the prospect goes silent, and the sales rep gives up engaging after two to three re-engaging attempts.
 There are various reasons a lead might go dark, including a change of leadership, loss of budget for the project, and a more fitting competitor.

-For where you already had a decent conversation, you should follow up to gain context of the situation and share updates about your product.
-Make sure to follow up like the best sales teams in the world do.
+For those with whom you already had a decent conversation, you should follow up to gain context and share updates about your product.
+Make sure to follow up like the best sales teams worldwide do.
 Sometimes it might even take 41 emails and voicemails to close a deal!